About Backup for VPC

 Cross-regional backup copies

-You can copy a backup snapshot from one region to another region, and later use that snapshot to restore a volume in the new region.
+You can copy a Block storage backup from one region to another region, and later use that snapshot to restore a volume in the new region.
 You can use and manage the cross-regional snapshot in the target region independently from the parent volume or the original snapshot.

 If the source snapshot is not encrypted with a customer key, the encryption of the copy remains provider-managed.
 If the source snapshot is protected by a customer-managed key, you must specify the customer-managed key that you want to use to encrypt the new copy.